 Europe accuses U.S. of failing to cut Boeing aid

-BRUSSELS (Reuters) - The European Union accused the United States on Thursday of ignoring a World Trade Organization ruling to stop subsidies to planemaker Boeing (BA.N) and asked the Geneva-based body to investigate, prolonging the world's largest trade dispute.
+BRUSSELS (Reuters) - The European Union accused the United States on Thursday of ignoring a World Trade Organisation ruling to stop subsidies to planemaker Boeing Co (BA.N) and asked the Geneva-based body to investigate, prolonging the world's largest trade dispute.

-The United States said last month it had complied with an order to withdraw subsidies to Boeing after the WTO found in March that the U.S. planemaker had received billions of dollars in unfair aid.
+The United States said last month it had complied with an order to withdraw subsidies to Boeing after the WTO found in March that the U.S. aircraft manufacturer had received billions of dollars in unfair aid.